peter1010/My-Gentoo-stuff/eowyn/INSTALL.md

 Take the End sector + 1.
-Divide by (2 x 1024 x 4), if this is not a whole integer, note the integer part of the answer and multiply back to the sector count, delete partition and recreate with new last sector
+Divide by (2 x 1024 x 4), if this is not a whole integer, note the integer part of the answer and multiply back to the sector count, delete partition and recreate with new last sector.

 Finally

 > n -> p -> 3 -> <ret> -> <ret>

-Set parition 1 as boot
+Set partition 1 as boot:

 > a -> 1

-Set parition types
+Set parition types like so:

 > t -> 1 -> c
 > t -> 2 -> 83